 - Remove the skin from papaya.
 Using a fruit/veggie slicer, slice papaya into long, thin strands.
 Wash with water.
 Drain dry and set aside.

 - Finely minced together remaining garlic cloves and red chili peppers.

 - Add remaining fish sauce and sugar.
 Mix evenly and set aside.

 - Wash cherry tomatoes.
 Using your hands, slowly squash the tomatoes until soften or the skin breaks.

 - In a bowl—add everything and continue squashing the salad until all is mixed together.
 Drain or leave the juice depending on your preference.

 - Wash basil and chop the leaves.
 Toss on top the salad.

-- Serve the sticky rice and papaya salad on separate plate or bowl.
+- Serve the sticky rice and papaya salad on a separate plate or bowl.

-- Sprinkling fried red onions on top the sticky rice is optional.
+- Sprinkling fried red onion on top of the sticky rice is optional.